BradleyJohnson/notebook/dinosaur_book/chapter_two.md

     - two processes are both accessing the same block of memory and it would be problematic for one process to change it while the other is reading it. therefore, the system call functions `acquire_lock()` and `release_lock()` are provided to make this concurrent access safe.

   - **2.3.3.2 File Management**

+  - create() and delete() files of course
+    - open(), read(), read(), write(), reposition(), close()
+    - most of these need to work on directories too
+    - get and set file attrs
+    - move() and copy() offered in some OSes

+  - **2.3.3.3 Device Management**

+  - The various resources of a computer system can also be thought of as devices
+    - memory, disk, etc
+  - a multi-user system might require a request() system call to a device to ensure that the user has exclusive access
+    - after we're done we can release() it
+    - not all systems require managed access like this but it opens the possibility of device contention and deadlock
+    - in UNIX io devices and files are so similar they use much of the same system calls

+  - **2.3.3.4 Information Maintenance**

+  - giving access to system information and meta data
+    - time, date, verions of OS
+    - amount of free memory or disk space
+    - this is also where memory dumps fall
+    - information about existing processes

+  - **2.3.3.5 Communication**

+  - two main methods for inter-process communication
+    - message-passing
+      - two or more processes send messages amongst themselves
+        - done by either sending direct messages
+          - open_connection(), close_connection(), accept_connection()
+            - then, read_message() or write_message()
+        - or a sort of dead-drop/mailbox system in the form of a file
+          - messages are read through file syscalls like open() and read()
+    - shared-memory
+      - shared_memory_create(), shared_memory_attach()
+      - the rest is mostly self explanatory, messages are left in shared memory that both processes have access to

+  - **2.3.3.6 Protection**

+  - set_permission(), get_permission, etc are used to manage access to resources (disks, memory, files)
+  - allow_user(), deny_user() set similar permissions for individual users

+###### Section 2.4 - System Services